timescale/outflux/README.md

 This is also an issue even if you select a time interval in which a field has a consistent type, but exists as a different type in a shard outside of that interval.
-This is because the `SHOW FIELD KEYS FROM measurement_name` doesn't accept a time interval for which you would be asking
+This is because the `SHOW FIELD KEYS FROM measurement_name` doesn't accept a time interval for which you would be asking.

+## License and contributing

+Outflux resources in this repository are released under the [Apache 2.0 license](LICENSE).

+If you wish to make contributions to this project, please refer to [Contributor Instructions](CONTRIBUTING.md) for more information.